 - Adequate vaccination information was not obtained for enough patients to comment on association with vaccination.

-- 89 percent of affected dogs showed spherocytes on their blood smears.
+- 89% of affected dogs showed spherocytes on their blood smears.

-- 70 percent of patients required at least one blood transfusion.
+- 70% of patients required at least one blood transfusion.

-- Of the 151 dogs studied, 76 percent survived, 9 percent died, and 15 percent were euthanized.
-Survivors were hospitalized an average of 6 days.
-Non-survivors were hospitalized an average of 4 days.
+- Of the 151 dogs studied, 76% survived, 9% died, and 15% were euthanized.
+Survivors were hospitalized for an average of 6 days.
+Non-survivors were hospitalized for an average of 4 days.

 - 100% of dogs that died or were euthanized showed thromboembolism on necropsy (autopsy).

-- Of the dogs that survived 60 days or more, 15 percent experienced relapse.
+- Of the dogs that survived 60 days or more, 15% experienced a relapse.
 Most dogs treated with corticosteroids, azathioprine, and ultra-low dose aspirin did not experience relapse.

 [Evaluation of prognostic factors, survival rates, and treatment protocols for immune-mediated hemolytic anemia in dogs: 151 cases (1993-2002).
 T.K.
 Weinkle, S.A.
 Center, J.F.
 Randolph, K.L.
 Warner.
 S.C.
 Barr, H.N.
 Erb.
 Journal of the American Veterinary Medical Association.
 Vol 226, No 11, June 1, 2005.
 1869-80.]